 One of the first places I wanted to see on the Big Island were the Kalapana Lava Flows.
 I’ve never seen volcanos or lava before so I was really excited!

 We drove there in the evening because we wanted to see how it glows.
-The carpark was about 1 hour 45 walking time away from the flow.
+The car park was about 1 hour 45 walking time away from the flow.
 It was already pretty dark when we parked the car.
 The path was lit up with small lanterns on both sides and winded along the cost.
 We could hear the waves crashing on the rocks and the wind blowing a cool breeze with a mixed smell of saltwater and a bit of sulfur.
 Most people we saw came towards us, going back to their cars.
 The whole time we could see that red light at the horizon where tha lava made its way into the ocean.
-After each little hill we crossed I thought we would reach our destination, but the path seemed never ending.
+After each little hill we crossed I thought we would reach our destination, but the path seemed to never end.

 Then the air around us became slowly hotter.
 The fed light at the horizon became brighter and finally we crossed the last little hill.
 The path went on, but the lava had covered and buried it with now cooled off, rock hard, black lava.
 To see the flowing lava we had to walk over those cooled off lava rocks.
 The heat was overwhelming, it felt like I was trapped in an oven.
 With our flashlights on we made our way closer to the source of all that heat.